 3. No spam posting: please keep your ads to a minimum and do not post multiple ads in a week.

-4. Authentic & Original artwork only: we do not allow AI art, or any artwork that is not authentic (ie, traced over photos, no skill utilized )
+4. Authentic & Original artwork only: we do not allow AI art to be sold, or any artwork that is not authentic (ie, traced over photos, no skill utilized )

 5. No stolen artwork: if we detect that you have stolen someone’s artwork, that is an automatic ban, and it is OK to take inspiration from someone else’s artwork, as long as they are credited.